djm18/InMemoryDB/README.md

+# README

-Prereqs:
+# Prereqs:
-Have java installed
+Have java installed on your computer

-Running the program:
+# Running the program:
 Open your terminal or command prompt and navigate to the directory containing InMemoryDB.java.

-Compile by running "javac InMemoryDB.java"
+Compile by running `javac InMemoryDB.java`

-Run by running: 'java InMemoryDB'
+Run by running: `java InMemoryDB`